 Counting: Nature walks are great for children who are still working on their counting skills.
 Not only can children count leaves in the fall, but there are also pine cones and acorns to count.
 Children can compare how many of each group they have and talk about which group has more or less.
 Children can also place leaves they have collected in a ten frame grid if this is something they are working on in math.

 Sorting leaves: Younger children can sort by color and/or size.
-Older children can look for the finer details of shape or pattern of veins and sort leaves accordingly.
+Older children can look at the finer details of shape or pattern of veins and sort leaves accordingly.

 Graphing: Once children have their leaves sorted, have them use the leaves to create a bar or pie graph.
 Bar graphs are great for younger children working on counting, while pie graphs are good for older children learning fractions and percentages.
 Check out Teaching Graphing in Your Homeschool to learn more about graphing and download free templates or link to online graphing tools.